zitadel/zitadel/docs/docs/guides/integrate/login/oidc/webkeys.md

 -d '{}'
 ```

-This gives us a new state:
+Key ID 2 became active, Key ID 1 became inactive and a new key with ID 3 was created:

 | id  | created    | changed    | state            |
 | --- | ---------- | ---------- | ---------------- |